Blog

 Hardee County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 27 and first fall frost is December 20.

-Hardee County County sits in USDA Zone 9b.
+Hardee County sits in USDA Zone 9b.
 Savory grows reliably in zones 4a through 10b, so it's a good fit here.

-Can Savory grow in Hardee County County's climate?
+Can Savory grow in Hardee County's climate?

 🌱